 Recently a new need has arisen, how to control Milight devices through Rflink to be able to integrate them into my home automation system and, in this way, be able to automate them, create macros and routines, manage them from the mobile, from Google Assistant (Google Home ), etc.

-The truth is that my house looks like an automation fair, with so many things and so many different things.
-It is the essence of those of us who like to mess around, test and use whatever "messy" we see.
+The truth is that my house looks like an automation fair, with so many things and so different.
+It is the essence of those of us who like to tinker, to test and use anything "gadget" that we see.

 This entry is pending completion.
 Subscribe if you want to be among the first to know when it is available.